 Additionally, the negative effects from sensory deprivation from constant dim lighting and the lack of mental stimulation contributes to extreme anxiety, frustration and aggression.

 Sara Shields, PhD

-Dr. Sara Shields holds a doctorate in animal behavior from the University of California, Davis and has extensive experience as a research scientist, teacher and consultant in animal welfare with an emphasis on the well-being of poultry.
+Dr. Sara Shields holds a doctorate in animal behaviour from the University of California, Davis and has extensive experience as a research scientist, teacher, and consultant in animal welfare with an emphasis on the well-being of poultry.
 Dr. Shields states: